 Winter has begun, bringing a decrease in humidity, exposure to indoor heating, and gusty winds, which can cause the skin to become dehydrated and lackluster.
 To be sure, I’m speaking from experience.
 I was born and raised in a place where we only witness winter in films.
 This post is here to assist us in combating this skin challenge throughout this season and planning a successful winter skincare routine.

-When we hear about winter, we often think only of the fancy puffer jackets that keep us warm, the trendy wool coats that keep us stylish despite the season, or even the throws and fur slippers that keep us warm and cozy inside.
-So we shouldn’t forget that there’s more that we should think about.
-In this case, the skin and, therefore, skincare in winter.
+When we consider winter, we may visualize the puffer jackets that keep us warm, the wool coats that keep us fashionable during the cold months, or even the throws and fur slippers that keep us snug inside.
+Ergo, we cannot forget that further considerations merit our attention.
+The epidermis and, thus, skin care in winter.

 Winter skincare routine tips

 Hydrate!
 Hydrate!
 Hydrate!

 Adequate hydration is a natural remedy for many things.
 One of them is to keep the skin healthy and glowing.
 Therefore, adequate hydration, such as through water, is one of the best things we can do through our diet to prevent dryness.

 Ways drinking water helps improve skin (article by Pure Luxe Medical)

 Moisturizing is the be-all and end-all of winter skincare.